philipmendels/use-flexible-undo/stories/make-undoable-from-to-tuple-intro.md

-Here the action payload is modeled as a tuple that stores the previous state and the new state.
+In this example the action payload is modeled as a tuple that stores the current state and the new state.